-Briefly describe the nature and extent of all relevant exploration work other than drilling, conducted by or on behalf of, the issuer, including
+Describe Briefly describe the nature and extent of all relevant exploration work other than drilling, conducted by, or on behalf of, the issuer on each property being reported on, including

-- the procedures and parameters relating to the surveys and investigations; - (b) the sampling methods and sample quality, including whether the samples are representative, and any factors that may have resulted in sample biases; - relevant information of location, number, type, nature, and spacing or density of samples collected, and the size of the area covered; and - (d) the significant results and interpretation of the exploration information.
+- results of surveys and investigations, and the procedures and parameters relating to the surveys and investigations; - anthe sampling methods and sample quality, including whether the samples are representative, and any factors that may have resulted in sample biases; - relevant information of location, number, type, nature, and spacing or density of samples collected, and the size of the area covered; and - the significant results and interpretation of the exploration information; and(c) a statement as to whether the surveys and investigations have been carried out by the issuer or by a contractor and, if the latter, identifying the contractor.

-If exploration results from previous operators are included, clearly identify the work conducted by or on behalf of the issuer.
+If exploration results from previous operators are included, the qualified person or must-clearly identify the work conducted by; or on behalf of; the issuer.

-Item 10 Drilling
+Item 1310 Drilling